Canon 1300D vs G7X Mark II

-An illustration of the physical size and weight of the Canon 1300D and the Canon G7 X Mark II is provided in the side-by-side display below.
+The physical size and weight of the Canon 1300D and the Canon G7 X Mark II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is considerably smaller (50 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the G7X Mark II are weather-sealed.